ginarice136/notes/README.md

 Second, planning ahead is essential for staying organized and avoiding last-minute panic.
 Break down your projects into smaller, manageable tasks and create a timeline for each one.
 Using a task management tool, such as Trello or Asana, can help keep you organized, track your progress,and ensure you don't forget anything important.
  -- 212个词

+# 2023-11-19
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your coding endeavors.

+First, prioritize your tasks.
+When you're working on a project, it' s important to determine which tasks are most critical to the success of the project.
+By focusing on these tasks first, you can ensure that your code is of high quality and meets the requirements of your project goals.
+You can use a task management tool, such as Trello or Asana, to help keep track of tasks and their priorities.